east-coast-enduro-association/ecea-ui/content/english/faq.md

 ## Enduro
 #### 1. What is an Enduro?

 An enduro is a race against a clock testing the rider’s ability to negotiate technical terrain and maintain apredetermined time schedule.
 If you have ever seen an off-road car rally, the format is very similar.
-For a more detailed explaination, please take a peek at our [welcome book here](/documents/ecea-welcome-book.pdf)
+For a more detailed explaination, please check out our [enduro guide here!](/blog/a-guide-to-enduro/)

 You do NOT need to be a member of a club to ride an enduro but you MUST be a member of a club if you want to be eligible for championship awards for the season.